 A good choice if you worry about food recalls.
 A sustainable, eco-friendly option.
 Free of additives – limited ingredients (mostly meat, organs, bones, and green mussels, which have unique nutritional benefits).
 Juicy consistency cats like.

 Very expensive, but worth it if you want to serve your furry friend the best.
 A few picky eaters didn't like it.

-Free of most additives and common allergens like grains.
+Free of most additives and common allergens, like grains.
 Brand is environmentally conscious and family owned.
 Strict quality standards.
-Lots of flavors cats love – most fish, some with pumpkin which aids digestion.
+Lots of flavors cats love – mostly fish, some with pumpkin which aids digestion.

 Some found the consistency too watery.
 Pouches can be messy, hard to get all the contents out.

 Most cats can't get enough of the tasty chicken flavor.
 Grain-free, with no artificial ingredients.
 Comes in easy-to-open tubs.
 Doesn't cause stomach issues for most sensitive cats.